datquocnguyen/jPTDP/README.md

 Suppose that `SOURCE_DIR` is simply used to denote the source code directory.
 Similar to files `train.conllu` and `dev.conllu` in folder `SOURCE_DIR/sample` or treebanks in the [Universal Dependencies (UD) project](http://universaldependencies.org/), the training and development files are formatted following 10-column data format.
 For training, jPTDP will only use information from columns 1 (ID), 2 (FORM), 4 (Coarse-grained POS tags---UPOSTAG), 7 (HEAD) and 8 (DEPREL).

-If you would like to use the fine-grained language-specific POS tags in the 5th column instead of the coarse-grained POS tags in the 4th column, you should use `swapper.py` in folder `SOURCE_DIR/utils` to swap contents in the 4th and 5th columns:

-    SOURCE_DIR$ python utils/swapper.py <path-to-train-(and-dev)-file>

-For example:

-    SOURCE_DIR$ python utils/swapper.py sample/train.conllu
-    SOURCE_DIR$ python utils/swapper.py sample/dev.conllu

-will generate two new files for training: `train.conllu.ux2xu` and `dev.conllu.ux2xu` in folder `SOURCE_DIR/sample`.

 __To train a joint model for POS tagging and dependency parsing, you perform:__